Girijaravi123/task1-netflix-cleaning/README.md

 - Removed duplicate rows
 - Renamed column headers to lowercase and used underscores (for consistency)
 - Saved the cleaned dataset as a new CSV file

+Challenges Faced
+- I got an error when trying to read the CSV file before uploading it in Google Colab.
+- Faced a warning while using `inplace=True` with `fillna()` – I fixed it by using direct assignment.
+- Had trouble converting the `date_added` column to date format because of missing or wrong values, so I used `errors='coerce'`.
+- Didn't notice duplicate rows at first, but found and removed them using `drop_duplicates()`.
+- Some column names had spaces and capital letters, so I cleaned them to make them lowercase with underscores.

 Files in this Project
 - `task1.ipynb` – My notebook with all the Python code